vtmayville/vtmayville/README.md

 I am a recent graduate with a Master's degree in Cybersecurity & Information Assurance and a background as a DoD Intelligence Analyst.
 I am passionate about solving complex problems and expanding my technical skillset.
 I enjoy learning to code and building projects that blend security principles with hands-on tech.

 ## Objective
 With a graduate degree in cybersecurity and a strong intelligence background, I am seeking to transition into the IT or cybersecurity field.
-I am looking for dynamic team to learn and grow with, while also leveraging my analytical skills, passion for technology, and growing technical expertise.
+I am looking for a dynamic team to learn and grow with, while also leveraging my analytical skills, passion for technology, and growing technical expertise.
 At this moment, I am looking for any IT or cybersecurity-adjacent environment.

 ## Skills
 | Skill                                         | Associated Project         |